nus-cs2103-AY1920S2/duke/docs/README.md

 ---
 ### `find` - Find tasks by keyword

-Searches through the list of tasks, and displays all tasks that contain all the keywords in their description.
+Searches through the list of tasks, and displays all tasks that contain the exact keyword (or phrase) in their description.
 The keyword used to search is `CASE_INSENSITVE`, meaning that all the task descriptions and the keyword will be compared in `LOWER_CASE`.

-Format: `find KEYWORD1 KEYWORD2 ...`
+Format: `find KEYWORD`
-- There is no limit to the number of `KEYWORDS`

 Example of usage:

 ![find](find.png)

+In blue: Finding all tasks that have the keyword `christmas`.

+In red: A message showing a list of tasks containing the `CASE_INSENSITIVE` keyword `christmas`.

 ---
 ### `list` - Display the task list